Key takeaways

 | Long-term Outlook | Uncertain (depends on Kochava commitment) |

-Skwad is an interesting technical experiment from a stable company.
-The MCP focus is genuinely differentiated, but the project's viability depends on whether Kochava continues investing in it as more than a side project.
+Skwad is an interesting technical experiment from a stable company, and the spring 2026 burst of releases plus a dedicated website show real investment.
+But the MCP focus hasn't translated into adoption — stars only grew from 10 to 33 between February and June 2026 — and the repo has been quiet for about six weeks.
+Viability still depends on whether Kochava treats it as more than a side project.
 Nicolas Bonamy has built several open-source tools (including Witsy, a desktop AI assistant), suggesting sustained interest in the space.

 Bottom Line

-Recommended for: Developers exploring multi-agent coordination patterns who value open source and don't mind early-stage tools.
+Recommended for: Developers exploring multi-agent coordination patterns who value open source and don't mind early-stage tools with tiny communities.

 Research by Ry Walker Research • methodology